Compare car finance

 How to compare your car financing options

 All loans are not created equal, and some may have stipulations that can hurt you in the long run.
-With any type of finance you should shop around for the best deal and compare options to find one that fits your individual circumstances.
-Here are a few things to consider when comparing your car financing options:
+With any type of finance you should shop around for the best deal, and compare options to find one that fits your individual circumstances.
+Here are a few things to consider:

 - Fees.
-Loans may have additional fees attached to them that you’ll have to pay.
-Compare things like application fees, annual fees, and other additional charges and choose the loan that won’t hurt your finances too much in the end.
+Loans can have additional fees attached to them that you’ll have to pay.
+Compare such things as application fees, annual fees and other additional charges, and choose the loan that is the most competitive.

 - Repayment options.
-Some loans may give you the option to pay in instalments that line up with your repayments, whether that be weekly, fortnightly or monthly, while others may allow you to make additional payments to pay off the loan faster.
-Compare repayment options between loans to find one that suits you.
+Some loans may include the option of paying in instalments that line up with when you are paid, whether that is weekly, fortnightly or monthly.
+Others might allow you to make additional payments to pay off the loan faster.
+Consider the repayment options on different loans to find one that best suits your circumstances.

 - Loan terms and amount.
-Some loans have a certain minimum amount which may be higher than the actual amount you need, and may see you wasting money in the end.
+Some loans have a minimum amount, which may be higher than the actual amount you need.
 Be sure to choose the loan amount that best fits your needs.
-You’ll also want to compare the length of the term, as some loans can be for as short as one year while others can be stretched as long as seven years.
+You should also compare the length of the term, as some loans can be for as little as one year while others can stretch up to seven years.

 - Flexibility.
-You may want to find a car loan that offers some flexibility in repayments.
-Some loans will allow you to pay more than the designated instalment so you can pay off the debt faster.
-Some may even offer discounts for bundled package, like a car loan and personal loan combined.
+You might need a loan that offers some flexibility when it comes to repayments.
+Some may allow you to pay more than the designated instalment amount, so you can pay off the debt faster.
+Others may offer discounts for bundled package, such as a car loan and personal loan combined.

 - Restrictions.
-A car loan may have certain restrictions that may not meet your needs.
-Some lenders may say that the borrowed money can only be used toward the purchase of a vehicle, while others may say that you can only pay designated amounts at set intervals.
-Compare these restrictions between loans and find your best fit.
+A car loan can come with restrictions that don't meet your needs.
+Some lenders may only allow the borrowed money to be used towards the purchase of a vehicle.
+Others may dictate that you pay designated amounts at set intervals.
+Compare restrictions between loans and find your best fit.

-There are pros and cons of car financing but if you take the time and compare different loans, do your research on restrictions and fees, and choose the best option for your situation the process can be easier.
+There are pros and cons when it comes to car financing.
+However, if you take the time to compare different loans, and do your research on restrictions and fees before making a choice, the process will run more smoothly.

 How to apply for car finance